-This Agreement is an amendment to the Principal Agreement and is effective upon its incorporation to the Principal Agreement, which incorporation may be specified in the Principal Agreement or an executed amendment to the Principal Agreement.
-Upon its incorporation into the Principal Agreement, this Agreement will form a part of the Principal Agreement.
+This DPA is an amendment to the Principal Agreement and this DPA, as well as any modification hereto is effective upon its incorporation to the Principal Agreement, which incorporation may be specified in the Principal Agreement or an executed amendment to the Principal Agreement.
+Upon its incorporation into the Principal Agreement, this DPA will form a part of the Principal Agreement.
+The term of this DPA is the same as the term of the Principal Agreement.

 (A) The Customer acts as a Data Controller.

-(B) The Customer wishes to subcontract certain Services, which imply the processing of personal data, to the Data Processor.
+(B) The Customer wishes to subcontract certain Services, which imply the processing of personal data on its behalf, to the Data Processor.

 (C) The Parties seek to implement a data processing agreement that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

 (D) The Parties wish to lay down their rights and obligations.